isabella232/ContentTypeDeploymentPnP/README.md

 Download the SitesDocLibs.csv file above and customize it to your requirements.
 You will be prompted for this file by the script.
 If you are using Microsoft Edge, you will have to open the CSV file in Github, right click 'Raw' and 'Save Target As'.
 When you have finished customizing the file, please close it to ensure the script can correctly read it.

 Note that you need a new line for each uniquely named Site Content Type, and to define which Site Collection it will be created in, and (optionally) which Document Library it will be added to.
+When listing a subsite/subweb for the 'SiteUrl', the content type will be created in it's parent Site Collection, eg http://<span>contoso.sharepoint.com/sites/**SiteCollection**/SubSite.

 Any Site Content Types listed that already exist in your SharePoint Environment will have the Email Columns added to it (and preserve the existing columns).

 ### Prerequisites